Moving Into Your New Home: Understanding Your Responsibilities as a Tenant

 Council Tax

 Most tenants are responsible for paying Council Tax to the local authority.
 After moving in, you should contact the council to register as the new occupant of the property.
 Council Tax is normally paid monthly.
 If you are a full-time student, you may be eligible for a Council Tax exemption.
-In this case, you will need to apply directly through your local council and provide proof of your student status, usually in the form of a student exemption certificate from your university.
+In this case, you will need to apply directly through your local council and provide proof of your student status, usually in the form of a student exemption certificate from your university you are not automatically exempt.
 If you are living with a mix of students and non-students, different Council Tax rules may apply, so it’s important to check this with the council.

 TV Licence